Rush Limbaugh on the EIB Network here at 800-282-2882 and the email address, LRushbo at EIBnet.com.

 So it just languished there within the universe of their readership, and that was it.

-And it is always amazed me that things like this, which I thought were bombshell, didn't cause a ripple.
+And it always amazed me that things like this, which I thought were bombshell, didn't cause a ripple.

-It takes me to Codvilla's piece.
+It takes me to Codeville's piece.

-I'm sure if you were listening back then you'd remember it, but it'd be good to give you an immediate link to it because it's brilliant.
+I'm sure if you were listening back then, you'd remember it, but it'd be good to give you an immediate link to it because it's brilliant.

-establishment versus the rest of the country, who they are, how they operate, why they operate, how they insulate themselves.
+It perfectly explains ruling class, i.e., establishment versus the rest of the country, who they are, how they operate, why they operate, how they insulate themselves.

 It's just brilliant.